How Many Reusable Pads Will I Need?

 Because of individual preferences and differences, this a little bit like asking, "How many pairs of jeans will I need?"
 That is something you will have to decide for yourself.
 Some of us like to have just a few beloved pairs and some like to collect a whole closet full!
-But, what it comes down to is that a woman wears only one pad at a time, so we can generalize a bit.
+But, what it comes down to is that only one pad can be worn at a time, so we can generalize a bit.

-The Short Answer: To wash just once at the end of a cycle, you will probably eventually want about 2 dozen pads/liners, in a variety of lengths and absorbencies.
+The Short Answer: To wash just once at the end of a cycle, you will probably eventually want about 12-18 pads/liners, in a variety of lengths and absorbencies.

 The Long Answer: Let’s take a typical textbook cycle and make some assumptions.